AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 ---
 unique-page-id: 18874692
-description: Boomerang Stage Scenarios - Bizible - Product Documentation
+description: Boomerang Stage Scenarios - Marketo Measure - Product Documentation
 title: Boomerang Stage Scenarios
 exl-id: 150db070-eef5-4741-845c-775ab4034ead
 ---
 # Boomerang Stage Scenarios {#boomerang-stage-scenarios}

-Below are a few examples of Boomerang Stage scenarios to provide an understanding of how Bizible will create touchpoints in each situation.
+Below are a few examples of Boomerang Stage scenarios to provide an understanding of how Marketo Measure will create touchpoints in each situation.

 ## Single Lead Scenarios {#single-lead-scenarios}